segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 {% endcodeexample %}

-This example `track` call tells us that your user just triggered the **Item Purchased** event recording the `item` name of "Sword of Heracles" and `revenue` of 2.95.
+This example Track call above tells you that your user just triggered the **Item Purchased** event, and records the `item` name of "Sword of Heracles" and `revenue` of 2.95.

-`track` event properties can be anything you want to record.
+Track event properties can be anything you want to record.
 In this case, item and revenue.

-The `track` call has the following fields:
+The Track call has the following fields:

 <table class="api-table">
   <tr>